nushell/nushell.github.io/book/aliases.md

 Now you can use `core-ls` as `ls` in your nu-programming.
 You will see further down how to use `core-ls`.

 The reason you need to use alias is because, unlike `def`, aliases are position-dependent.
 So, you need to "back up" the old command first with an alias, before re-defining it.
-If you do not backup the command and you replace the command using `def` you can end up gtting a recursion error.
+If you do not backup the command and you replace the command using `def` you get a recursion error.

 ```nu
 def ls [] { ls }; ls    # Do *NOT* do this!
 This will throw a recursion error